Skip to content

 Body Sizes Large (over 1000g)

-Threat Factors Pesticide Poisoning, Lead Poisoning, Human Activity, Direct Persecution
+Threat Factors Pesticide Poisoning, Lead Poisoning, Direct disturbance from human activity, Hunting and trapping

 The Bearded Vulture is a large impressive carrion feeder with long pointed wings and a long wedge-shaped tail.
 Its English name refers to the short tuft of “beardlike” feathers that protrudes downwards from the base of its beak.
 The Bearded Vulture is an aerobat and maneuvers remarkably easily in flight relative to its size.
 This allows it to soar and glide along cliffs and mountainsides, and it is among the few raptors that nest even on the highest peaks, e.g. in the Himalayas.
 The Bearded Vulture also has unusual eating habits – it specializes in breaking bones by dropping them from heights onto rock surfaces below.
 It has a large gape that allows it to swallow large bones whole.
 Unlike most vultures, it also hunts live prey, and even large mammals, which it kills by dropping them from cliffs into precipices.